 This has now become one of the most competitive price categories in portable audio.
 I know that choosing the best set of earphones for your money is not easy but stick with me here because everything on this list is something that I have tested personally.

-This Top 10 is going to be in no particular order, all are great but read the description to find out if they are something you or a loved one is going to like.
-If you need any more advice don't worry, simply leave a comment or question down bellow and I will get back to you ASAP with my recommendations.
-Happy Holidays.
+This Top 10 is going to be in no particular order, all of these are great but read the description to find out if they are something you or a loved one is going to like.
+If you need any more advice don't worry, simply leave a comment or question down below and I will get back to you ASAP with my recommendations.